raafik980/raafik980.github.io/_posts/_2024-01-24-charmm-python-interfacer.md

 This article demonstrates a quick way to modify the existing implementation to interface with a Python script that could use machine learning potentials to calculate QM/MM energies and forces.

 ## CHARMM Q-Chem Interface for QM/MM Simulations
 Interface to Q-Chem can be considered as one of the decently documented interfaces and provides several key options to control specifications of the QM/MM simulations.
-The interface is implemented in the file **gukini.F90**.
+The interface is implemented in the file **gukini.F90** (*--with-qchem* key is required to include this piece of code to be included during compilation).
 The interface is called from the CHARMM script using the following command:

 ```console
 !!CHARMM Script